Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Giant Breadboards.md

 - **Batteries needed**
 - Boards with pins to attach components to
-- Selection of clip-in components:
+- Selection of clip-in components (in clear plastic bags):
   - Battery boxes
   - Wires
   - Switches